 The Title IX Coordinator is responsible for coordinating the College's compliance with Title IX and for the College's overall response to conduct falling under Title IX.
 The Title IX Coordinator oversees all Title IX complaints, monitors outcomes, identifies and addresses any patterns of systemic problems that arise, and assesses effects on the campus climate.
 The Title IX Coordinator will also discuss with both parties the offering of any "supportive measures," which are non-disciplinary, non-punitive individualized services that are designed to restore or preserve equal access to the education program or activity without unreasonably burdening the other party.
 Please see below for more details.
 The Title IX Coordinator also oversees the implementation and application of DAYTONA COLLEGE's Title IX-related policies within the scope of Title IX.
-The Title IX Coordinator coordinates DAYTONA and prompt and equitable resolution of complaints.
+The Title IX Coordinator coordinates DAYTONA COLLEGE's response to all complaints of Prohibited Conduct to ensure consistent treatment of parties involved, and prompt and equitable resolution of complaints.
 The contact information for the Title IX Coordinators can be found below.